CompleteFTP Installation Guide for Red Hat-Based Distributions

 Then proceed to install prerequisites and CompleteFTP as described below.

-Step 2: Ensure .NET SDK 6.0 or Later is Installed
+Step 2: Check if .NET is Already Installed

 sudo dnf update -y